thunder020/Personal-information/README.md

-# Personal-information
+# First codes
-It's my first project and simple .
+they are my first project and simple.